-- Make your check or money order payable to "Oregon Department of Revenue." - Write all of the following on your payment: - The tax year (2021). - The form you're filing (Oregon Form OR-40-N or OR-40-P). - The last four digits of your SSN or ITIN. - Use blue or black ballpoint ink.
+- Make your check or money order payable to "Oregon Department of Revenue." - Write all of the following on your payment: - The tax year (2022). - The form you're filing (Oregon Form OR-40-N or OR-40-P). - The last four digits of your SSN or ITIN. - Use blue or black ballpoint ink.
 Don't use red or purple ink or gel pens. - Don't send cash or a postdated check.

 Form OR-40-V. Use the voucher only if you're making a separate payment by check, cashier's check, or money order.
 Don't use the voucher if you're including a payment with your return or making an electronic payment.
-You can download Form OR-40-V from our website or you can contact us to order it.
+See Form OR-40-V instructions for additional information and mailing address.